tstone43/aks_voting_app/README.md

     - ***kubectl get pods*** (helped me determine name of pod that was incorrectly deployed)
     - ***kubectl describe pod [pod name from previous command]*** (helped me see I had the ACR name configured incorrectly)
     - ***kubectl delete -f azure-vote-all-in-one-redis.yaml*** (removed the resources I created with kubectl apply -f)
-7. After updating the ACR with the correct name in the manifest file the Azure Voting app was now accessible.
+7. After updating the ACR with the correct name in the manifest file, and rerunning kubectl apply -f azure-vote-all-in-one-redis.yaml the Azure Voting app was       now accessible.